Object2VR 4 Docs / Table of Contents

 Once you're finished working on your project you can output it for a website, as a flat video, as a different projection, or for social media.

-The web output exports all the files needed to add a tour to a website for playback in any modern web browser.
+The web output exports all the files needed to add a project to a website for playback in any modern web browser.

 The Garden Gnome Package (GGPKG) is a package format for offline viewing and for content management systems to easily embed your projects into websites.